Roundup: Gulls making name for themselves as comeback kids

 Wolf received just about every award offered by the AHL as the league’s top goaltender, including the Baz Bastien Award twice (2022, 2023), the Hap Holmes Memorial Award (2023), Les Cunningham Award (2023) and Presidents Award (2023), during his four full seasons in the league.

 The Gulls are 3-6-0-1 in their last 10 games, but that record might be somewhat misleading because of seven one-goal setbacks (three consecutive).
-The feathered bunch has three more home games scheduled in November and six in December as hockey weather (and mania) descends on the region in earnest.
+The feathered bunch has two more home games scheduled in November and six in December as hockey weather (and mania) descends on the region in earnest.

 “The last few weeks we’ve been working hard to improve,” Gulls captain Ryan Carpenter said.